 In true Vietnamese style the whole village comes out to wave us good bye

-Soon, just as day light starts to break, we come to a stop.
+Just as day light starts to break, we come to a stop.
 There’s nothing here, literally nothing, except a small path down the side of a valley.
-“Follow me” says our expert guide, Mr Dinh Thanh, the joint founder of Avocet Asia, a bespoken travel management company.
+“Follow me” says our expert guide, Mr Dinh Thanh, the joint founder of Avocet Asia.
+A bespoken travel management company.
 Off we go along a dirt path, over a bridge made of two logs strapped together and up the side of the valley.
 In the distance the villages are slowly wakening.
-Smoke rises from their open fires in preparation for the day, a lone dog barks and there is a grunt from a disgruntled pig being disturbed by our passage and after 15 minutes or so we arrive at the small village, to my knowledge a place without a name on the map.
+Smoke rises from their open fires in preparation for the day.
+A lone dog barks and there is a grunt from a disgruntled pig being disturbed by our passage.
+After 15 minutes or so we arrive at the small village, to my knowledge a place without a name on the map.

 Some Vietnamese is spoken and before you know it eyes start to appear to take a look at what is happening.
 A point of the finger, a hand wave and there you have it – in the house of one of the villagers sitting on a low wooden stool.
 A blackened kettle is wafting steam around the room and a pot of I don’t know what is bubbling away on the open fire, but it smells fantastic.

 Breakfast.
-The hosts are very concerned for the wellbeing of their visitors but have a real problem – they really do not have knives, forks or spoons.
+The hosts are very concerned for the wellbeing of their visitors but have a real problem.
+They really do not have knives, forks or spoons.
 Through the translation they are so apologetic that breakfast will have to be eaten with chops sticks or fingers!
-Yes, they are apologetic not us who have just barged into their home, sat in their kitchen and are preparing to eat their food.
+Yes, they are apologetic not us who have just barged into their home.
+In their kitchen and are preparing to eat their food.

 Village life.
-After the most fantastic breakfast of pork meat, freshest vegetables – literally just picked from the fields and Tea from the close by plantations.
-Then it’s out into the village.
-The children are very sceptical at first but soon realise we just want to see how village life is and once they realise this, just like their parents show us what to do.
+We were served the most fantastic breakfast of pork meat, freshest vegetables – literally just picked from the fields.
+Then tea from the close by plantations before out into the village.
+The children are very sceptical at first but soon realise we just want to see how village life is.
+Once they realise this, just like their parents show us what to do.

 We met an elderly lady sitting in front of the logs, with a great big smile she recites the tale of her black teeth.
 In her culture by dying your teeth black it protects them.